Tool Introduction

 - Q: What are the unique advantages of the Serpent algorithm?

-- A: The Serpent algorithm is renowned for its extremely high security.
-It was designed to remain secure even with significant future increases in computing power.
-Its 32 encryption rounds and conservative key handling make it excellent at resisting various cryptographic attacks.
+- A: The Serpent algorithm is known for its extremely high security.
+It is designed to remain secure even with significant increases in future computing power.
+Its 32-round encryption and conservative key handling make it excellent at resisting various cryptographic attacks.

 - Q: Do the keys need to be exactly the same for encryption and decryption?

-- A: Yes, as a symmetric encryption algorithm, Serpent requires the exact same key for both encryption and decryption.
-Any minor difference in the key will lead to decryption failure.
+- A: Yes, as a symmetric encryption algorithm, Serpent must use exactly the same key for encryption and decryption.
+Any slight difference in the key will lead to decryption failure.

 - A: The Serpent algorithm officially supports 128-bit, 192-bit, and 256-bit key lengths.
 Please ensure that the key you provide meets these standards.